ojadeyemi/hoopqueens/db/README.md

 This SQL database is a SQLite file.
 [SQLite](https://builtin.com/data-science/sqlite) is a type of database that is lightweight and doesn’t require you to download or configure separate database software.
 It stores all the data in a single file.

-The database powers the stats backend for hoopqueens and is organized around three core tables:
+The database powers the stats backend for hoopqueens and is organized around five core tables:

 ## 🔹 Core Tables